Full-Time

 • Stay up to date on latest guidelines and green infrastructure practices used by New York City Agencies

 ACCESS NYC is a public service platform that assists New York City residents in finding and applying for various benefits and services, aiming to reduce poverty and increase equity.
-It provides a centralized portal where users can apply for multiple benefits, such as SNAP and Cash Assistance, through a single application process.
-The platform is funded by government support and grants, focusing on social welfare rather than traditional revenue models.
-Its goal is to improve the quality of life for residents by simplifying access to essential resources.
+It serves families, individuals, and immigrants by providing a centralized portal for applying for multiple benefits like SNAP and Cash Assistance.
+Unlike traditional businesses, ACCESS NYC is funded through government support and grants, focusing on social welfare rather than generating revenue through sales.
+Its goal is to simplify access to essential resources, improving the quality of life for residents.

 Company Size